-Prevention science is the scientific study of systematic efforts to reduce the incidence of unhealthy or maladaptive behavior, and to promote health and adaptive behavior in populations across the life span through designing and evaluating interventions, and utilizing knowledge about them more strategically.
+Prevention science is the scientific study of systematic efforts to reduce the incidence of unhealthy or maladaptive behavior, and to promote health and adaptive behavior in populations across the life span.
+This happens through designing and evaluating interventions, and utilizing knowledge about them more strategically.

 Students will be expected to select one of the following Areas of Concentration as a major emphasis:

 A. Promotion of Children’s Mental Health and Well-being

 This focus addresses how child and adolescent mental health affect human and family development in the context of education, health, community, and society; as well as how family development affects the mental health and well-being of children.